 Bigstock

 LinkedIn endorsements are great, but a recommendation is stronger.
 LinkedIn recommendations are presented as more credible information to employers reviewing your profile.
+While endorsements provide a quick validation of your expertise, recommendations offer context, detailing how you’ve applied those skills in real-world situations.

-After a credible contact endorses you for an important skill you value in your career, follow up with a thank you note, and send a reminder of any shared experience you've had that may serve the basis for a recommendation as you politely ask if they have the time and would like to expand on the endorsement with a recommendation.
+After a credible contact endorses you for an important skill you value in your career, follow up with a thank-you note, and send a reminder of any shared experience you've had that may serve the basis for a recommendation as you politely ask if they have the time and would like to expand on the endorsement with a recommendation.

 - 4 Mistakes Job Seekers Make With Their LinkedIn Headline - Work It Daily | Where Careers Go To Grow ›